nochhacks/Basic_Reverse_Shell/README.md

 This script will not work over the internet by default; in order to achieve this you will need to port forward.

+Goes without saying, but I will say it anyway.
+Do not use either scripts on machines that are not your own, or that you do not have permission to use.
+You can be prosecuted for computer misuse!

 # Prerequisites
-* The server ideally must run on a DEBIAN based system
+* The server must run on a UNIX based system.
+* An installation of Python3
 * Sudo privileges
-* Basic understanding of python3 variables
+* Basic understanding of Python3 variables
-* An installation of dos2unix

 # Installation
 Grab the script in any way you want:

 1) Clone the repository:
+(It is recommended to change your git core.autocrlf to input before doing so!)
+<pre>git config --global core.autocrlf input</pre>
 <pre>git clone https://github.com/nochhacks/Basic_Reverse_Shell</pre>

 2) Directly download the ZIP file from the "Code" section above the landing page.